hanbuck30/Demo_NT/index.md

 }
 </style>

----
-title: EEG Decoding During Inner Speech Using a Brain-Machine Interface
----

 # EEG Decoding During Inner Speech Using a Brain-Machine Interface
 > Quick demo showcasing how our model decodes inner (imagined) speech from EEG signals and synthesises audible speech in offline.
 - This version was precisely timed segment.